ethereum/ethereum-org-website/src/content/developers/tutorials/the-graph-fixing-web3-data-querying/index.md

 sourceUrl: https://soliditydeveloper.com/thegraph
 ---

-This time we will take a closer look at TheGraph which essentially became part of the standard stack for developing Dapps in the last year.
+This time we will take a closer look at The Graph which essentially became part of the standard stack for developing Dapps in the last year.
 Let's first see how we would do things the traditional way...

-## Without TheGraph...
+## Without The Graph...

 So let's go with a simple example for illustration purposes.
 We all like games, so imagine a simple game with users placing bets: